Meet Charro and learn how our Adoption Program saves lives

 A street cat, Aspen, managed to survive and mother at least three generations of Camden street cats.
 She was suffering from a severe uterine infection and would have died if she hadn’t been brought to AWA’s clinic for spaying.
 We spayed her and administered needed medical care.

-AWA spayed or neutered over 10,150 pets in 2015, making us a leader in the region.
+AWA spayed or neutered over 10,150 pets last year, making us a leader in the region.
 In addition to our low-cost spay/neuter programs, we offer innovative, low-cost spay/neuter programs (below) that actively reduce pet overpopulation and euthanasia.

 - Feral Fix